opsgenie/opsgenie-integration/README.md

 * **package\<Integration_name\>:** Packages the integration specific rpm, deb or zip files.
 * **package\<Integration_name\>Zip:** Packages the integration's zip archive only if available
 * **package\<Integration_name\>OS:** Packages the integration's rpm and deb archives only if available
 * **packageAll:** Packages all zip, rpm and rpm archives for all integrations.
-Also includes Go based Lamp client tool zip package(if you checked out go based lamp locally) (requires [Go](https://golang.org/dl/) to be installed and GO_PATH env variable to be set).
+Also includes Go based Lamp client tool zip package(if you checked out go based lamp locally) (requires [Go](https://golang.org/dl/) to be installed and GOPATH env variable to be set).

-* **packageLamp:** If you checked out Go Based Lamp to your local computer, you can generate a zip package of it (requires [Go](https://golang.org/dl/) to be installed and GO_PATH env variable to be set).
+* **packageLamp:** If you checked out Go Based Lamp to your local computer, you can generate a zip package of it (requires [Go](https://golang.org/dl/) to be installed and GOPATH env variable to be set).
 You can find the Go Based Lamp source code from [here](https://github.com/opsgenie/opsgenie-lamp)

 You can run the tasks: